MileHacker Logo

 Major Holidays

-• National Day (Golden Week holiday period in japan): Early Oct (a full week).
+• National Day (The Golden week holidays holiday period in japan): Early Oct (an entire week).

 • Qingming Festival (Early April), May Day (Early May), Dragon Boat Festival (June), Mid-Autumn Festival (Sept/Oct).